Scapegoats: Badgers and Bovine TB

 A Viva! report by Justin Kerswell, Campaigns Manager

-At time of writing, badgers are being shot in parts of Somerset and Gloucestershire as part of two ‘trial culls’ ordered by the Government.
-They are often blamed for spreading bTB and are under threat of mass ‘culling’ in other parts of Britain should the policy be extended in 2014 (and could last for the next 25 years) (137).
-However, the term ‘culling’ in this context is actually misleading, as the vast majority of badgers killed will be healthy and free of the disease.
-The Independent Scientific Group report (ISG) – the largest ever study into the subject – concluded that killing them was not the answer to curbing bTB back in 2007.
+It is worth keeping in mind that the term ‘culling’ in this context is actually misleading, as the vast majority of badgers killed will be healthy and free of the disease.
+The Independent Scientific Group (ISG) report– the largest ever study into the subject – concluded that killing them was not the answer to curbing bTB back in 2007.

 As this Viva! report shows, the finger of blame for the current bTB outbreak in cattle should be squarely pointed at politicians (failed agricultural policy and self-serving agendas) and bad farming practices (overworked animals, bad biosecurity, mass cattle movements and even fraud).